- Bacterial Infections 101 Pictures Slideshow

 - Where can people find more information about cholera?

 Quick Guide25 Ways to Stay Well Abroad in Pictures

 Is cholera contagious?

 It takes about 100 million V. cholerae bacteria to infect a healthy adult.
 Because of this high number, significant contamination of food or water is required to transmit the disease, and direct person-to-person transmission is thought to be uncommon except in outbreaks.
-In outbreaks, cholera-causing bacteria become highly contagious indirectly and directly by the fecal-oral route because of widespread fecal contamination of food, water, and items like bedding and clothing.
+In outbreaks, cholera-causing bacteria become highly contagious indirectly and directly by the fecal-oral route because of widespread fecal contamination of food, water, and items like contaminated bedding and clothing.